se4ai/se4ai.github.io/index.md

 That is, once we tell AI that we want our systems to achieve ethical goals then:

 - <em> AI tools lets us be more ethical than ever before.</em>
+- But only if we first accept the merits and methods of an ethical approach.

 So we suggest to you that when you start a new AI project: